Barton County Sheriff: $30k of meth found; jail employee arrested for smuggling to inmate lover

 When Batt and Montez returned to the jail, they were searched, and a substance suspected to be methamphetamine was found.

-During the stop, the suspect struck two officers and fled on foot near the intersection of 6th St. and Odell St. The suspect, later identified as 35-year-old Reynaldo Martinez of Great Bend, ran back into the Odell house.
+During the stop, the suspect struck two officers and fled on foot near the intersection of 6th Street and Odell Street.
+The suspect, later identified as 35-year-old Reynaldo Martinez of Great Bend, ran back into the Odell house.

 Officers followed him into the home, and after a short struggle, Martinez was taken into custody.